haskell-repa/repa/README.md

 parallel provided you supply +RTS -Nwhatever on the command line when running the program.

 * Home page and bug tracker are on a [separate site](http://repa.ouroborus.net/).

+* IMPORTANT: If you want your pull request merged then send email to benl <wibble> ouroborus.net.
+I am brutal about ignoring notifications from web things like github, but am happy to receive emails directly from people.